 In most cases, the queen can not fit through the open spaces open spaces of the excluder to access boxes higher on the hive stack.
 But, the smaller worker bees are able to move through.

-We don’t know the identity of the first beekeeper to come up with the idea of using an excluder.
-A metal queen excluder was made in France sometime in the mid 1800’s.
-Perforated zinc sheets with round holes were used.
-Beekeepers worried about damage to worker’s bees wings.
+We don’t know the identity of the first beekeeper to come up with the idea of using one.
+But, a metal queen excluder was made in France sometime in the mid 1800’s.
+Reportedly some advanced straw skep beekeepers used a type of excluder.